 But sometimes you want to be your own captain.
 No need to hijack a boat; there are many opportunities for families to get out on the water by themselves, kayaking, rowing and canoeing.
 We've rounded up great New York City organizations that offer boating sessions on our wonderful waterways—and they're all FREE.
 Ahoy!

-Various piers on the Hudson River.
+Pier 26 on the Hudson River and Governors Island.
 Visit the website for details.

 Mid-May through mid-October

-On weekends, holidays and select weekday evenings, the Downtown Boathouse offers free kayaking on the Hudson River at Pier 40 (at West Houston), Pier 96 (at 57th Street) and at 72nd Street.
-(The volunteers are also on Governors Island on Saturdays.)
+On weekends, holidays and select weekday evenings, the Downtown Boathouse offers free kayaking on the Hudson River at Pier 26.
+The volunteers are also on Governors Island on Saturdays (though check before you go as the dock is being repaired and they have yet to open for 2015.)
 Expect to get a little wet when you kayak.
 The Boathouse suggests wearing a bathing suit, but we didn't and found that on a hot summer day, we dried off quickly.
 Children under 16 need to be accompanied by an adult and only one kid is permitted per boat.
 If you'd like more supervision, the volunteer organization also runs kayaking classes every Wednesday evening.

 Brooklyn Bridge Park Boathouse – Dumbo